OniDaito/S9Lab/_posts/2013-05-10-Hackspace-Burger-Part2.markdown

 title: Hackspace Burger Part 2
 ---

 Its time to move onto the cheese and buns!
-Now I'm not a hue fan of cheeseburgers and I hate cheese slices with a passion, rivalled only by my hatred for jelly.
+Now I'm not a huge fan of cheeseburgers and I hate cheese slices with a passion, rivalled only by my hatred for jelly.
 I can't stand the stuff, especially because its basically made out of hooves!

 ![Buns!
 Before the baking!](http://farm8.staticflickr.com/7454/8725901954_d6e729bdf1.jpg)